Kristina01111000/Drws_site/README.md

 - sent him the most current version of the email, no response yet

-- no meeting this week or next week, he is on a trip
+- airplane problems, send him the invoice on monday / tuesday

 When i get the newest version of the book
 - He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/